PaulWDai/paulwdai.github.io/_pages/about.md

 Welcome!

-I am a first-year finance PhD student at <a href='https://mitsloan.mit.edu/' style="color:#002896; text-decoration: none;">MIT Sloan School of Management</a>, where I previously worked as a Predoc fellow.
+I am a rising 2nd-year finance PhD student at <a href='https://mitsloan.mit.edu/' style="color:#002896; text-decoration: none;">MIT Sloan School of Management</a>, where I previously worked as a Predoc fellow.
 I obtained my MA in Economics from the <a href='https://www.uchicago.edu/en' style="color:#002896; text-decoration: none;">University of Chicago</a> in 2022, and my BA in Economics and Literature from <a href='https://english.pku.edu.cn/' style="color:#002896; text-decoration: none;">Peking University</a>, China, in 2021.
 Here is my <a href='https://paulwdai.github.io/files/CV_Paul_Dai.pdf' style="color:#002896; text-decoration: none;">CV</a>.

-My research lies at the intersection of finance, macroeconomics, and development.
-Methodologically, I leverage large-scale granular data, conduct reduced-form analysis with causal identification, and combine it with quantitative models to disentangle potential channels.
+My research interests lie in macro-finance, with a particular focus on development and international economics.

 ## Working Paper